GfSE/SAF-Specification/README.md

 ### Operational Domain Objective

+The SAF Operational Domain aims to get an understanding of required organizational or operational entity capability(s), as a foundation for to systems to be acuired or developed.
+The viewpoints of the SAF Operational Domain assist the "Business or Mission Analysis Process" and the "Stakeholder Needs and Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1, § 4.2].

 The SAF Operational Domain supports the model-based development of a [CONOPS](https://www.sebokwiki.org/wiki/Concept_of_Operations_(ConOps)_(glossary)) - as well as an [OPSCON](https://www.sebokwiki.org/wiki/Business_or_Mission_Analysis) and related life cycle concepts - for an organization or operational entity seeking for an improvement of existing capability(s) or in establishing new ones.

-The SAF Operational Domain therefore aims to get an understanding of required organizational or operational entity capability(s).
-The viewpoints of the SAF Operational Domain assist the "Business or Mission Analysis Process" and the "Stakeholder Needs and Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1, § 4.2].

 By identifying Stakeholder(s) and their Requirement(s) the SAF Operational Domain supports the derivation of a complete and consolidated set of Stakeholder Requirement(s) based on operational activities and exchanges.

-### Operational Domain Concern
+### Operational Domain Concerns

 * Gain a comprehensive understanding of the operating environment that an intended solution needs to support
 * Promote the freedom of development by preventing premature commitment to solutions